SAHimu369/bdix_website_test/README.md

 1. Click **Choose File** to select your URL list
 2. Click **Start Test** to begin testing
 3. Monitor progress in the progress bar
-4. View results in the table (color-coded by performance):
+4. View results in the table:
-   - Green: Good performance
-   - Orange: Average performance
-   - Red: Poor performance
 5. Save results to Excel using **Save Results** button
 6. Click on any URL to open it in your browser
 7. Use **Stop Test** to cancel ongoing testing